Tidal tails in open clusters: Morphology, binary fraction, dynamics, and rotation

-To study the rotational properties of the cluster in depth, we used the Plummer model \citep{10.1093/mnras/76.2.107} to fit the RMS $v_\varphi$ versus $r$ curve, which is given by:
+To study the rotational properties of the cluster in depth, we used the Plummer model \citep{10.1093/mnras/76.2.107} to fit the RMS $v_\varphi$ versus distance $r$ curve, which is as follows:

-Here, $M_J$ is the total mass enclosed within the Jacobi radius of the cluster, and $r_{\mathrm{co}}$ is the core radius.
-The corresponding enclosed mass $M(r)$ and circular speed $v_c(r)$ as functions of radius are expressed as:
+Here, $M_J$ is the total mass enclosed within the $r_J$ of the cluster, and $r_{\mathrm{co}}$ is the core radius.
+The corresponding enclosed mass $M(r)$ and circular speed $v_c(r)$ as functions of radius are expressed as